stormpath/stormpath-sdk-java/docs/source/views.rst

 If this file is present in your .war, it will override the plugin default file.

-Finally, if this proves too cumbersome, it might be easier just to re-define the plugin's `view template`_ and reference your own CSS file in the template and ignore any of the plugin default css files.
+Finally, if this proves too cumbersome or you just want total control, you might want to define your own `view template`_ and reference your own CSS file in the template and ignore any of the plugin default css files.